Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GWDU739VV/last-man-standing">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G0DUMX3ZP/the-volleyball-idiots">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Much to Ibara's shock and dismay, Senku devised a plan and managed to escape petrification.<br>Now the two enter into a head-to-head battle for control of the Medusa device.</p>
+<p align="center">Shiratorizawa gets a match point, which puts Karasuno in a very difficult position, but then<br>Tsukishima manages to come back.
+All of the players are at the end of their<br>ropes, but they continue to give their all to the last part of the match!</p>
 </td>
 </tr>
 </table>